transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 **Formal Analogies:**

-This section connects the core elements of the transimmanent framework (τ, —, ¬, ↺) to concepts in established formal systems.
-These analogies are intended to provide a more rigorous grounding for the framework and to aid understanding for those familiar with these mathematical/logical concepts.
-They are *not* meant to be exact equivalences, but rather illustrative parallels, in the hope of generating further discussion as food-for-thought.
+There is a potential to "map" some of the concepts to category/topos theory as follows.
+These analogies are intended to aid understanding for those familiar with these mathematical/logical concepts.
+They are *not* meant to be exact equivalences, but rather illustrative parallels, in the hope of generating further discussion as food-for-thought:

 * **¬ (The Mark):** While taken directly from *Laws of Form*, it sits in a wider context.
 * **τ (This) ≈ Topos Theory's Subobject Classifier (Ω):**